New Jersey Computer Crimes Lawyer

 If you face computer-related criminal charges in New Jersey, you need a strong, dedicated legal defense developed by experienced N.J. white-collar crime attorneys.
 The criminal defense team at the Law Offices of Jonathan F. Marshall is made up of former New Jersey prosecutors and public defenders who, as defense lawyers, have worked computer crime cases involving Internet fraud, Internet theft, identity theft, credit card theft, pornography, misrepresentation, and other online activities.

-Our seasoned New Jersey legal team can develop an aggressive and strategic criminal defense to help you avoid punishment for computer charges that you do not deserve.
-We can negotiate the best possible outcome for you if you have made mistakes in your use of computers.
+Our seasoned New Jersey legal team can develop an aggressive and strategic criminal defense to help you avoid punishment for computer charges you do not deserve.
+We can also negotiate the best possible outcome for you if you have made mistakes in your computer use.

 To meet with an experienced criminal defense attorney, phone 855-450-8310 or complete our online form.
 We have multiple offices across New Jersey.
-In a free initial legal consultation, an experienced New Jersey computer crimes attorney can explain the charges you face, your legal options, and how decisions you make now may impact your future.
-Contact us anytime 24/7 for the sound legal guidance you deserve.
+In a free initial legal consultation, an experienced New Jersey computer crimes attorney can explain the charges you face, your legal options, and how your current decisions may impact your future.
+Contact us anytime, 24/7, for the sound legal guidance you deserve.

 Get Help with Your Case 877-328-0980